-There is currently a huge variation in survival between cancer types, resulting from a range of patient-level, treatment and biological factors.
-Here we look at the five-year net survival estimates for adults (aged 15-99 years) in England diagnosed with one of the 25 most common cancers between 2011 and 2015, and followed up to 2016.
+There is currently a huge variation in survival rates between cancer types, resulting from a range of patient-level, treatment and biological factors.
+Here we look at the five-year net survival estimates for adults (aged 15-99 years) in England diagnosed with one of the 29 most common cancers between 2013 and 2017, and followed up to 2018.

 Breast cancer is the most prevalent cancer in women worldwide.
 Survival is related to advances in treatment, detection through screening programmes and a greater awareness of the disease.
 Five-year survival for breast cancer has been improving in the UK over time, reaching 85.6% in 2010-2014.
 However, despite the relatively high breast cancer screening coverage when compared to several other OECD countries, the UK continues to lag behind in terms of survival.
 The United States reached the highest five-year breast cancer survival rate of 90.2% in 2010-2014, followed closely by Australia at 89.5% and Japan at 89.4%.

 Cervical cancer is highly preventable if detected and treated before progression occurs.
 The main cause of cervical cancer is sexual exposure to human papilloma virus (HPV).
 About half of OECD countries have cervical screening programmes and around half have implemented HPV vaccination programmes.